Go To Top

 "The general rule of thumb is that you pay $100 per month for every $100,000 of coverage if you are a healthy individual up until around your 40s," says David P. Drea, a financial adviser with Morgan Stanley.

-As a general rule, whole life is more expensive than term life.
-Rates can vary quite a bit, and are difficult to estimate without requesting personal quotes.
+Whole life insurance cost is usually higher than term life.
+Rates can vary quite a bit and are difficult to estimate without requesting personal quotes.

 Rates for all types of insurance, including whole life, increase the older you are when you apply.
 If you want to buy life insurance, don’t wait.